-We proudly invite you to join us on our unique 6-day pilgrimage.
+We proudly invite you to join us on our unique 6-day pilgrimage

 Choral conductor, music educator, culture sharer

-Rehearse and sing with the St. Thomas Gospel Choir and other culture-bearers.
+Sing with the St. Thomas Gospel Choir and other culture-bearers.

 DETAILS